 I recommend you speak with us bank and ask them if they would charge closing costs to refinance your home. you must keep in mind that it will cost a lender to refinance a mortgage, even though they may say “no closing costs.”

-i also have two valuable resources as you evaluate refinancing with us bank. the first a a profile of us bank mortgage and refinance provider that we did. the second is a link where you can apply for free for a refinance quote: mortgage refinance quote.
+I also have two valuable resources as you evaluate refinancing with US Bank.
+The first is a profile of US Bank mortgage and refinance provider that we did.
+The second is a link where you can apply for free for a refinance quote: mortgage refinance quote.

-unfortunately, a no cost mortgage isn’t really cheaper over the long term. instead of paying fees out-of-pocket, closing costs, or other costs at the time of the loan, the interest rate is .25 to .5 percent higher to cover the lender’s costs and any third-party fees the lenders promises you aren’t paying. the lender isn’t giving anything away for free.
+Unfortunately, a no-cost mortgage isn’t really cheaper over the long term.
+Instead of paying fees out-of-pocket, closing costs, or other costs at the time of the loan, the interest rate is .25 to .5 percent higher to cover the lender’s costs and any third-party fees the lenders promise you aren’t paying.
+The lender isn’t giving anything away for free.

-this type of mortgage is best for people who plan to sell or refinance in a few years. if interest rates are steadily falling, then you can move from no cost refinance to no cost refinance without spending a dime on closing costs. if you want to stay in your home and never refinance again, then the higher interest rate will cost you more over the life of the loan.
+This type of mortgage is best for people who plan to sell or refinance in a few years.
+If interest rates are steadily falling, then you can move from no-cost refinance to a new no-cost refinance without spending a dime on closing costs.
+If you want to stay in your home and never refinance again, then the higher interest rate will cost you more over the life of the loan.

 no cost mortgage refinancing is a popular way to take advantage of falling interest rates. just be sure to refinance to a lower rate and pay the closing costs before that additional interest really starts to add up.